-Chris Carr sings and plays acoustic guitar and is musically escorted by mandolin, harmonica and more acoustic guitar from Jim Gilmour, plus bass from Simon Ball and Haydn Lowe on drums.
+Chris Carr sings and plays acoustic guitar and is musically escorted by mandolin, harmonica and more acoustic guitar from Jim Gilmour, plus bass from Simon Ball.

 We like to express our artistic side with festival slots, folk clubs and ticket gigs where we get the chance to play our original songs but we still love to do covers songs at pub gigs.
 So if you are coming to see us check if it's a pub gig or a paying ticket gig and you'll know which side of us you're going to get.

 Over the years we have done too many pub gigs to remember, many beer festivals and tours of pubs in the Lakes, Norfolk and Scotland.

 We have played at Stainsby Festival, Off The Tracks, Wheaton Aston Festival, Lichfield Festival, Wirksworth Festival, Priddy Folk Festival, Solfest, Reedham Ferry Folk Festival, Gig In The Park, Togfest, Belper Music Festival and have supported the likes of Hugh Cornwell, Eliza Carthy, Derrin Nauendorf, Prego, Tee and Latouche and Last Nights Fun.

 "SAVOUR THE FLAVOUR OF A LURCH TO THE LEFT !